-Harvey has worked in the field of OPM Disability Retirement Law for 30 years of the more than 50 years he has been a lawyer.
-He was a pioneer in the field and has won the enormous bulk of his cases on either initial application, reconsideration, or appeal.
-He has also successfully handled hundreds of federal employment cases such as accommodation, removal, etc.
+I worked in the field of OPM Disability Retirement Law for 35 years of the more than 50 years I've been a lawyer.
+I was a pioneer in the field and won the enormous bulk of my cases on either initial application, reconsideration, or appeal.
+I successfully handled hundreds of federal employment cases such as accommodation, removal, etc.

-Nowadays, he spends most of his time working on this blog, providing advice to disabled federal employees, and writing his memoir.
+Nowadays, I spend my time working on this blog, providing advice to disabled federal employees, and writing my memoir.

 Private Law Practice